 AN UNCONVENTIONAL STYLE

 Mark is known for his unconventional style and impromptu sense of humor as well as for his optimism, focus and imaginative approach to problems and solutions.
-In addition to his legal activities, he has founded and runs Voodoo Cowboy, an entertainment company in Austin, which served as executive producer of “Downloading Nancy” (Sundance 2008) and as producer of “The 2 Bobs” (SXSW 2009).
+In addition to his legal activities, he has founded and runs Voodoo Cowboy Entertainment in Austin, which served as executive producer of “Downloading Nancy”, (Sundance 2008) and as producer of “The 2 Bobs” (SXSW 2009).

-He has twin sons, 27-year-old guitar wizards (Max and Andy) who are writing, recording, performing and preparing to tour the West Coast with their music.
+He has two sons, 29-year-old twins (Max and Andy) who are writing, recording, performing, and preparing to tour the West Coast with their band, Twin Sages.
 In addition to his sons, Mark’s immediate family consists of two lovable pit-bulls Ruby and Louie.

-Mark’s interests include philosophy, shamanism, magic, humor, adventure travel, conscious media, personal and global transformation, hot yoga, art, music, design, fashion and working and playing with a diverse and multicultural/multiracial group of friends and associates.
-He also throws the best party of the year in August in Austin.
+Mark’s interests include philosophy, shamanism, travel, conscious media, personal and global transformation, Bikram yoga, art, music, fashion and working with a diverse and multicultural group of friends and associates.
+He also hosts the party of the year in Austin.

 • Medical Malpractice (Birth Injury)